Davitroon/VirtualCasino/README.md

 <h1 align="center">Virtual Casino</h1>

 <p align="center">
-A Java desktop application that brings the excitement of a casino to your screen.
+<em>A Java desktop application that brings the excitement of a casino to your screen.</em>
 </p>

 <p align="center">